1. How does my child apply for admission?

 4. Does the school offer SPM Bahasa Melayu?

-5. Who are exempted from SPM Bahasa Melayu?
+5. Who are exempted from learning SPM Bahasa Melayu?

-7. Why do the school strongly advocate all students take 8 subjects for the IGCSE?
+6. Why does the school strongly advocate all students take 8 subjects for the IGCSE?

-We believe that our students are in a good position to attain the Cambridge Assessments International Education’s Best Across Outstanding Learner Awards.
+To attain full or partial scholarships in the pre-U courses, most colleges require good grades in at least 8 subjects.
+In addition, we believe that our students are in a good position to attain the Cambridge Assessments International Education’s Best Across 8 subjects Outstanding Learner Awards.
 To qualify for this award, students must have taken a minimum of 8 subjects.
-Students who which to concentrate on less subjects may do so with a written letter to the Principal after conducting own research about the tertiary path and necessary entrance or scholarship requirements.
+Students who wish to concentrate on less subjects may do so with a written letter to the Principal after conducting their own research about the tertiary path and necessary entrance or scholarship requirements.
 Please refer 1.6 in the Curriculum Policy document on our Website located at the tab > About Us > Curriculum.

 8. What are the other co academic programs other than the school subjects in the time table?

-French & HSK Mandarin.
+French & German.
 Additional Fees are expected from those who want these additional language classes after school.

 9. Does the school offer Mandarin?

-Year 7s will have the option of studying First Language Chinese (FiLC) in the Timetable.
-It is paired with Music and thus students will have to choose between FiLC or Music.
-HSK is offered after school levels for those in Yr 7-9.
+Year 7s will have the option of studying First Language Chinese (FiLC) or Hanyu Shuiping Kaoshi(HSK) Chinese Level 4/5 in the Timetable.
+It is paired with Music and thus students will have to choose between FiLC or HSK Chinese or Music.
+These classes are offered from Yr 7-9.

 10. Will the school follow the September calendar?

-11. How will the school transit to the September calendar?
+12. How will the school transit to the September calendar ?

 Compressed Scheme of Work for certain years in the Lower Secondary.